-Discover the ancient wonders of Jordan on this 9 day trail.
-You'll ride from the mountainous area of Petra to the vast sand plains and steep rock formations of Wadi Rum.
+Discover the ancient wonders of Jordan on this 9-day trail riding from the mountainous area of Petra to the vast sand plains and steep rock formations of Wadi Rum.
 Enjoy long canters on enthusiastic and forward going horses, experience camping under the stars and taste delicious local food.
 Accommodation is a combination of hotels and basic wilderness camping in the desert.

 Spend the first couple of days exploring Jordan's rich cultural history before embarking on the 6-day ride.
-The combination of mountain riding which offers stunning views over Petra and Wadi Thugra and fast desert canters await.
-The riding over the next six days takes in natural rock bridges, the highest sand dunes in the desert and the 5km-long Barrah Canyon.
-Each evening you will make camp and watch the sun set for a completely unique experience.
+The combination of mountain riding which offers stunning views over Petra, and Wadi Thugra for fast desert canters, await riders.
+The route takes in natural rock bridges, the highest sand dunes in the desert and the 5km-long Barrah Canyon.
+Each evening riders make camp and watch the sun set - a completely unique experience.

-Before returning home, spend a day at the Dead Sea Spa Hotel, situated on the shore of the Dead Sea: 420 meters below sea level: the hotel offers breath taking views of the world’s deepest salt lake and the surrounding mountains.
-Recline by the seemingly endless pool or stroll on the beach, this is the perfect place to end your holiday.
-Once you are fully recuperated from the 6 days of riding, it’s time to bid farewell to the cultural riches of the Middle East and return home.
+Before returning home, spend a day at the Dead Sea Spa Hotel, situated on the shore of the Dead Sea, 420m below sea level, the hotel offers breathtaking views of the world’s deepest salt lake and the surrounding mountains.
+Recline by the seemingly endless pool or stroll on the beach, this is the perfect place to end the holiday.
+Once fully recuperated from the 6 days of riding, it is time to bid farewell to the cultural riches of the Middle East and return home.

-On arrival in Amman you will be met in the arrivals hall by a driver holding a name card, and transferred by private car / taxi (20 minute journey) to your hotel in Madaba; a mostly Christian town.
-If time allows you can visit the St. George church and the mosaics at the archaeological museum.
-We recommend you enjoy a traditional Jordanian dinner at a local and unique restaurant: Haret Djoudna before settling in to your hotel for the night.
+On arrival in Amman riders will be met in the arrivals hall by a driver holding a name card, and transferred by private car / taxi (20min) to the hotel in Madaba.
+If time allow,s guests can visit the St. George church and the mosaics at the archeological museum.
+Enjoy a traditional dinner at a local restaurant before spending the first night in Jordan.

-08.00am transfer from Amman to the hotel/B&B in to Petra (3 hrs).
-You will be taken to the hotel or Petra B&B where you can leave your luggage.
-A short walk takes you to the visitor center of Petra where they scan your Jordan Pass and you start your visit via the Siq, the Treasury, the street of façades and the colonnaded street.
-Then you can climb up to the monastery or the high place of Sacrifice.
-Today you will have dinner at Petra B&B with your guide for coming days.
+08.00am transfer from Amman to the hotel/B&B in to Petra (3 hrs), where riders can leave their luggage.
+A short walk takes guests to the visitor center of Petra to have their Jordanian passes scanned scan your Jordan Pass before starting your visit via the Siq, the Treasury, the street of façades, and the colonnaded streets.
+Climb up to the monastery or the high place of Sacrifice.
+Dinner is at the B&B with the guide for coming days.

-08.45 AM: transfer to the starting point of the ride.
-In the mountains you start your adventure with great views over Petra.
-We always recommend wearing a riding helmet on the first day as the area is very rocky.
-3 hrs of riding takes you to an area with natural springs and tree gardens with amazing views over Petra and Wadi Araba.
-After lunch you'll continue for another 2.5 hours via the viewpoint of Dilagha before descending down into Wadi Thugra where we camp.
+08.45am transfer to the starting point of the ride in the mountains.
+Start the adventure with great views over Petra.
+Please wear a riding helmet on the first day as the area is very rocky.
+3 hrs of riding brings riders to an area with natural springs an gardens with amazing views over Petra and Wadi Araba.
+After lunch, continue for another 2.5hr via the viewpoint of Dilagha before descending down into Wadi Thugra, the camping spot for tonight.

-After breakfast, you'll take down your tent, brush and saddle your horse and start the days ride.
-You'll ride via a small Bedouin village, as the mountains become desert.
-After riding for around 2.5 hours you'll reach 'the 3 trees', the only shady place in this area which is where you'll stop for lunch.
-After lunch, you'll ride towards the village of Humayma, where you'll lead the horses across the Desert Highway into the north part of Wadi Rum, the Kharaza area.
-It's a two hour ride to the camp location; a beautiful U shape rock formation and sandy area.
-Be quick to take the saddle off your horse, he can’t wait to take a good sand-bath!
+After breakfast, strike the camp, saddle the horses, and start the days ride by passing a small Bedouin village as the mountains become desert.
+After riding for around 2.5hr riders reach 'the 3 trees', the only shady place in this area, and the lunch top for the day.
+After lunch, ride towards the village of Humayma and lead the horses across the Desert Highway into the north part of Wadi Rum, the Kharaza area.
+It's a 2hr ride to the camp location; a beautiful U-shaped rock formation and sandy area where the horses love to take a sand bath.
 It’s the perfect spot to see the moon rise over the mountains and to see a beautiful sunrise.

-After breakfast, the third day of riding begins in a stunning part of the desert, far away from the tourist areas.
-Today we will see natural rock bridges, the "mushroom", and inscriptions and there will be plenty of nice sandy roads for long canters.
-In the morning you'll ride about 2.5 hours to a shady lunch location.
-Again, there is plenty of time to relax, enjoy lunch, maybe take a little nap, take pictures and enjoy the scenery.
-After lunch you'll continue for another 2,5 to 3 hrs on endless sandy roads, perfect for long canters.
-In this area the sand has many colors so keep those cameras ready!
+After breakfast, the ride begins in a stunning part of the desert far away from any tourists. wonder at the natural rock bridges, including the "mushroom".
+There will be plenty of sandy roads for long canters.
+In the morning, ride about 2.5hr to today's shady lunch location.
+There is plenty of time to relax, enjoy lunch, maybe take a little nap, take pictures and enjoy the scenery.
+After lunch, continue for another 2,5-3 hrs with chance for more canters.
+The varying colours of the sand make for interesting photos.

-Today you will ride via the mudflat to Um Salab where we cross into the Protected Area of Wadi Rum!
-In about 3 hours we ride via a stunning canyon to Um Ishrin, where we have lunch.
-After lunch we ride another 3 hours via the highest sand dunes in Wadi Rum and inscriptions of the Nabateans, via Laurence house to Burdah Bridge where we camp tonight.
+Today's ride is via the mudflat to Um Salab where the route crosses into the Protected Area of Wadi Rum.
+A 3hr ride takes riders via a stunning canyon to Um Ishrin, where the group stops lunch.
+After lunch, ride another 3hrs to see the highest sand dunes in Wadi Rum and the inscriptions of the Nabateans.
+Ride via Laurence house to Burdah Bridge the camp spot for the night.

-This morning after breakfast we ride for about 2.5 hours from Burdah Bridge to the back of Um Fruth Bridge and in this area we have our lunch.
-After lunch we ride in 3 hours from Um Fruth Bridge to the 5 kilometer long Barrah Canyon to camp for the night and enjoy the silence of the desert.
+After breakfast and ride for about 2.5 hours from Burdah Bridge to the back of Um Fruth Bridge, Enjoy lunch in this unique spot before riding another 3hrs from Um Fruth Bridge to the 5km long Barrah Canyon to camp for the night and enjoy the silence of the desert.

-8.30 AM: transfer to the Dead Sea (3 hrs).
-You will spend the afternoon at the 4* Dead Sea Spa Hotel, where you have access to the beach, the pools and other facilities and where you will enjoy lunch at the buffet restaurant (drinks are not included).
-At 5 PM: Transfer to your hotel in Madaba via the scenic Mt.
+8.30am transfer to the Dead Sea (3 hrs).
+Spend the afternoon at the 4-star Dead Sea Spa Hotel, where guests have access to the beach, the pools and other facilities.
+Enjoy lunch at the buffet restaurant (drinks are not included).
+5pm transfer to the hotel in Madaba via the scenic Mt.
 Nebo road through the hills.

 We recommend purchasing a Jordan Pass.
-By buying the Jordan Pass your visa fee will be waived upon arrival so no hassle with changing money at the airport and your entry tickets to Petra and Wadi Rum are included in the price of 70 JOD (in 2019) as well.
-You should chose the Jordan Pass with 1-day entry to Petra for 70 JOD (Jordan Wanderer).
+By buying the Jordan Pass your visa fee will be waived upon arrival so no hassle with changing money at the airport, and your entry tickets to Petra and Wadi Rum will be included in the price of around JD70 (£80 2023) as well.
+You should chose the Jordan Pass with 1-day entry to Petra (Jordan Wanderer).
 Please be aware that you need a credit card to buy a Jordan Pass.
 Please PRINT your Jordan Pass so that the guide can take it to the visitor center in Wadi Rum.
 Speak to your travel consultant for help with this.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-You'll be riding tough, sturdy, local Arab and cross horses who are perfectly adjusted to the desert.
-All horses are responsive and forward going.
-Heights range from 1.45m-1.55m and you'll be riding in English tack.
-On the riding days of this tour your luggage is transported by 4X4 vehicle through the desert.
-You will have access to it during lunch stops and overnight.
-During the day you will be provided with saddle bags which have enough room for small items such as water bottles, cameras, sunscreen etc.
+Riding tough, sturdy, local Arab and cross horses who are perfectly adjusted to the desert.
+All horses are responsive and forward-going.
+Heights range from 1.45m-1.55m and ridden in English tack.
+On the riding days of this tour the luggage is transported by 4X4 vehicle through the desert.
+Riders will have access to it during lunch stops and overnights.
+During the day riders are provided with saddle bags which have enough room for small items such as water bottles, cameras, sunscreen etc.

 The riding on this trail is relaxed walking combined with long group canters and individual fast gallops where and when possible.
-You can expect to be riding for between 5 and 6 hours per day.
-You'll be in mountainous terrain on day 1 and on the morning of day 2 and will be in the desert on day 2, 3, 4, 5 and 6 of the riding portion.
+Expect to be riding for between 5-6 hours per day.
+The ride will be in mountainous terrain on day 1 and on the morning of day 2, and will be in the desert on day 2, 3, 4, 5 and 6 of the riding portion.

-This trail is for good intermediate to experienced riders only, you should be confident riding in open spaces and comfortable at all paces on a responsive horse.
-You must be physically fit enought to spend between 5-6 hours in the saddle.
-You must also be happy to participate in horse care and camp activities such as grooming and saddling your own horse and pitching your own tent.
+This trail is for good intermediate to experienced riders only, who are confident riding in open spaces and comfortable at all paces on a responsive horse.
+Riders must be physically fit enough to spend between 5-6 hours in the saddle.
+Must also be happy to participate in horse care and camp activities such as grooming and saddling horses and pitching and striking tents.

 The weight limit for this ride is 187 lb/85 kg, please enquire if you are an experienced rider exceeding this weight.

-You'll spend the first two and last two nights staying in a comfortable hotel (day 1, 2, 8 and 9) in either single or twin rooms with ensuite bathroom.
-You'll then spend 5 nights camping (day 3, 4, 5, 6 and 7) in single or twin tents.
-Mattresses are provided but you will need to bring your own sleeping bag.
+Spend the first two and last two nights staying in a comfortable hotel (day 1, 2, 8 and 9) in either single or twin rooms with ensuite bathroom.
+There is 5 nights camping (day 3, 4, 5, 6 and 7) in single or twin tents.
+Mattresses are provided but riders will need to bring their own sleeping bag.
 The camping is basic wilderness camping, there are no toilets or showers.
 Water, although limited, is always available and can be used for washing.
 Toilet paper is always available, you will be asked to burn it or to simply throw it in the rubbish bag.

 All meals are provided during the camping part of the trip and are prepared by the cook & staff.
 It is local food; fresh, balanced and plentiful.
-You can expect a continental breakfast, lunches are usually light, consisting of salads and other local dishes.
-Main meals for dinner, mainly rice, chicken, vegetables, lamb and other delicious local dishes.
+Expect a continental breakfast, lunches are usually light, consisting of salads and other local dishes.
+Main meals for dinner, mainly rice, chicken, vegetables, lamb and other local dishes.
 All non-alcoholic drinks are included.
 Tea is always ready upon arrival at lunch and camp locations.
-The cool boxes have water and soft drinks (usually Pepsi, Fanta and Sprite).
+The cooler boxes have water and soft drinks (usually Pepsi, Fanta and Sprite).

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.